Get Started With the Btrfs File System on Oracle Linux

 sudo btrfs filesystem usage /data

-The Unallocated section of the output includes the new device that you just added.
+The Unallocated section of the output includes the new device you just added.

 Unallocated: